 There are also limits on the amount of post-tax or 'nonconcessional contributions' that can be made on behalf of a member.
-Personal contributions for which you do not claim an income tax deduction and any excess concessional contributions that are not refunded by the fund, are non-concessional contributions.
+Non-concessional contributions include personal contributions for which you do not claim an income tax deduction.

-For the 2021/2022 financial year, the annual cap for non-concessional contributions is \$110,000 and members with total superannuation balances of \$1.7 million or more are not eligible to make nonconcessional contributions.
+For the 2020/2021 financial year, the annual cap for non-concessional contributions is \$100,000 and individuals with total superannuation balances of \$1.6 million or more are not eligible to make nonconcessional contributions.
+From 1 July 2021 the \$1.6 million amount may be higher depending on your individual circumstances (please seek personal advice on this matter).
 There is a 'bring-forward' option as discussed below.
-You will be taxed on nonconcessional contributions over the cap at the rate of 45%, plus the Medicare levy where they cannot be released from a fund (and this is the case for TAL Super as stated below).
+You will be taxed on non-concessional contributions over the cap at the rate of 45%, plus the Medicare levy where they cannot be released from a fund (and this is the case for TAL Super as stated below).

-Under the 'bring-forward' option, generally people under 65 years of age at the start of the financial year can bring forward up to three years' entitlements to non-concessional contributions based on the annual cap limits above.
-However, from 1 July 2021 members with total superannuation balances over \$1.48 million have reduced access to the bring-forward rule.
+Under the 'bring-forward' option, generally people under 65 years of age can bring forward three years' entitlements to non-concessional contributions based on the annual cap limits above.
+However, from 1 July 2017 individuals with total superannuation balances over \$1.4 million have reduced access to the bringforward rule.

 If you receive an excess concessional or nonconcessional contribution determination from the ATO, you should not elect for amounts to be released from TAL Super.
 TAL Super is unable to process a release authority from the ATO because you will not have an accumulation interest in TAL Super.
-In these circumstances if you require an amount to be released, you should nominate another superannuation fund in which you have a sufficient accumulation interest to make the release from.

-If your income is less than \$56,112 (for the 2021/2022 financial year), you may also benefit from government co-contributions if you make a personal after tax (nonconcessional) contribution to your superannuation.
+If your income is less than \$54,837 (for the 2020/2021 financial year), you may also benefit from government co-contributions if you make a personal after tax (nonconcessional) contribution to your superannuation.

 The government co-contribution is a payment made by the Federal Government to the superannuation account of eligible members who make personal nonconcessional contributions.
-For more information contact your financial adviser or the Australian Tax Office (ATO) Superannuation Infoline on 13 10 20.
+For more information contact your financial adviser or the Australian Tax Office (ATO) Superannuation infoline on 13 10 20.